-- the body’s ability to defend against HIV
+- body’s ability to defend against HIV

-- the presence of other infections
+- presence of other infections

-Early symptoms of HIV infection
+Early symptoms of HIV

-The early symptoms of HIV infection may include:
+Early symptoms of HIV may include:

-- joint pain
+- pain, including joint pain

 - muscle aches

-- sore throat
+- a sore throat

 Late-stage HIV infection

-Symptoms of late-stage HIV infection may include:
+Symptoms of AIDS can include:

 - blurred vision

-- dry cough
+- a dry cough